skejeton/education-tool/README.md

 `Message`* `Keyword: Message` or `Keyword #issue: Message`.

-*If the commit is WIP or inconsequential, you can omit the message.
+*If the commit is WIP or inconsequential, you can omit the keyword.

 | Keyword  | Description |
 |----------|-------------|